joshraphael/retroachievements/Guides/SOS/guide.md

 |Survivor points|4|
 |Stamina|mid (117)|

-On some routes, recruiting her might involve using Y to interact during the conversation.
+On some routes, rescueing her might involve using Y to interact during the conversation.

 She'll usually only join with Katherine Clayton after you've successfully convinced the latter to join, but Capris has the alternate option of convincing Angelica to join alone if you ignore Katherine and keep talking to Angelica.

+<a name="survivor-clayton"></a>
 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/40693.png">

 <big><pre>